Conditions We Treat Diseases & conditions treated by functional & integrative medicine

 - Enzyme testing

 - Permeability testing

 - Bacterial DNA analysis

-New discoveries have shown a close symbiotic relationship between our body and the bacteria/virus/parasites in our environment.
-Dysregulation can result in recurrent herpes infections, shingles as well as Chronic Lyme Disease and others.
-The group is rapidly expanding and as of the writing of this, new discoveries have shown the DNA of H. pylori and Chlamydia pneumoniae in coronary plaques of the vascular system.
-Now chronic oral infections (periodontal disease and tooth infections) have been seen to increase the risk of cardiovascular disease, diabetes, premature labor and small for gestation births.
-As of 2015 bacteriophages (viruses that kill bacteria) have been shown to live in our GI tracts and affect our immune system modulation.
-This grouping can interact with all other systems of the body and at times will require highly personalized treatment protocols.
+It has been recently discovered that our body is very closely related to the bacteria, viruses, and parasites in our environment.
+If something goes wrong and these things get out of balance, it can cause problems like recurrent herpes infections, shingles, and Chronic Lyme Disease.
+The group is rapidly expanding.
+New discoveries have shown the DNA of H. pylori and Chlamydia pneumoniae in coronary plaques of the vascular system.
+Chronic oral infections (periodontal disease and tooth infections) have been seen to increase the risk of heart disease, diabetes, premature labor, and small for gestation births.
+Bacteriophages (viruses that kill bacteria) have been discovered to live in our intestines and have an effect on our immune system.
+This group can interact with all other bodily systems and may necessitate very individualized therapy regimens.

-Over the last decade with the reclassification of mental health diseases by the DSM-V manual in addition to new discoveries in neuropsychiatric function we have learned that many mental diseases are more like disease syndromes that have a neuroinflammatory component.
-These range from Depression, Anxiety, Obsessive Compulsive Disorder, to Attention Deficit Disorder, Bipolar, Chronic Insomnia and more.
-These have a close association with conditions that affect brain health.
-There is an interconnected web between mental health and all the above disorders.
-A thorough mental health evaluation will include all the systems from the IFM Matrix as well as their interactions the individual in relationship to themselves and those around them.
+In the last decade, there have been changes to the way mental health diseases are classified in the DSM-V manual and new discoveries in neuropsychiatric function.
+We have learned that many mental diseases are caused by inflammation in the brain.
+These range from Depression, Anxiety, Obsessive Compulsive Disorder, to Attention Deficit Disorder, Bipolar, Chronic Insomnia, and more.
+These are closely associated with conditions that are related to brain health.
+There is a web of connections between mental health and all the above disorders.
+A thorough mental health evaluation will include all the systems from the IFM Matrix, as well as how they interact with themselves and with other people.